kemalbakacak/PuiSegmentedControl/README.md

 - More configuration according to UISegmentedControl
 - Configure title styling with NSAttributedString.Key such as font, color etc.
 - Styling border, background, seperator etc.
+- Animated segment change (Not working with different corner radius).
+- Supported scroll when scrolling UIPageViewController (Same as above matter).
 - Written with Swift :)

 ## Installation